 Plan to stand in a very long line while waiting to place your order.

-There’s no shade from the relentless Savannah sun, either, so you might want to bring a bottle of water to drink (or to douse yourself) if you go during the summertime.
+They didn’t have shade from the relentless Savannah sun last time I went, so you might want to bring a bottle of water to drink (or to douse yourself) if you go during the summertime.

 Think of the line at Randy’s similar to the line at Leopold’s Ice Cream or Mrs. Wilkes, and use your wait time to get to know the other folks who are hanging out in the hot sun.